Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Abstract

 \section{Abstract}

 Object detection has found extensive applications in various tasks, but it is also susceptible to adversarial patch attacks.
-Existing defense methods often necessitate modifications to the target model or result in unacceptable time overhead.
-In this paper, we adopt a counterattack approach, following the principle of "fight fire with fire," and propose a novel and general methodology for defending adversarial attacks.
-We utilize an active defense strategy by injecting two types of defensive patches, \textit{canary} and \textit{woodpecker}, into the input to proactively probe or weaken potential adversarial patches without altering the target model.
-Moreover, inspired by randomization techniques employed in software security, we employ \textit{randomized} canary and woodpecker injection patterns to defend against defense-aware attacks.
+The ideal defense should be effective, efficient, easy to deploy, and capable of withstanding adaptive attacks.
+In this paper, we adopt a counterattack strategy to propose a novel and general methodology for defending adversarial attacks.
+Two types of defensive patches, \textit{canary} and \textit{woodpecker}, are specially-crafted and injected into the model input to proactively probe or counteract potential adversarial patches.
+In this manner, adversarial patch attacks can be effectively detected by simply analyzing the model output, without the need to alter the target model.
+Moreover, we employ \textit{randomized} canary and woodpecker injection patterns to defend against defense-aware attacks.
 The effectiveness and practicality of the proposed method are demonstrated through comprehensive experiments.
 The results illustrate that canary and woodpecker achieve high performance, even when confronted with unknown attack methods, while incurring limited time overhead.
 Furthermore, our method also exhibits sufficient robustness against defense-aware attacks, as evidenced by adaptive attack experiments.